|Nutritional Guidelines (per serving)|

 |Total Fat 3g||3%|

 |Saturated Fat 0g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The beauty of The Marriage of Figaro cocktail is the use of fig-infused bourbon.
 It is spectacular, and a natural flavor pairing that you'll find fascinating.
 It's definitely a homemade infusion, but while you have it, think of using it to spice up other favorite whiskey cocktails, such as the Manhattan, for a unique twist.

 Beyond the infusion itself, this cocktail recipe contains a complex and rich blend of flavor.
-It was created by Judy Bronson (Cocktations blog) and she did a wonderful job of finding balance for a unique ingredient.
+It was created by Judy Bronson and she did a wonderful job of finding a balance with this unique ingredient.

 The fig-infused bourbon is paired with equal parts of regular bourbon and Cardamaro, adding allspice dram for the perfect finishing touch.
 While you may be tempted to use any amaro (e.g., Averna), it's highly recommended to hold out for Cardamaro.
 It includes cardoon (artichoke-like) and blessed thistle and tends to be less bitter than other options.